 You can also add a Custom Header Image to give TextBook a much more personalized look and feel.
 Navigate to Customize → Header Image to upload your own custom header image.

-To set up the Featured Content area:
+To set up the rest of the Featured Content area:

 - Navigate to Customize → Featured Content.